 Your hard drive can also crash if it has too many bad sectors.
 Sectors are small clusters of storage space that hold your data.
 When a sector goes bad, software on the drive is supposed to try to move the data to a good sector, and mark the bad one so it never gets written to again.
 In some cases, sectors can become so damaged that the computer can have trouble reading the data, lock up, refuse to boot or crash.

 In this example, the hard drive shows problems with the reallocated sectors count, the current pending sectors count and the uncomfortable sectors count.
 Each variable has exceeded the allowable threshold, so the data on this drive needs to be backed up right away.

 If this is the problem, in most cases I can perform a Level 1 data recovery if this is your problem.
 I can back your files up to a good hard drive or flash drive, then your hard drive can be wiped and reloaded with a fresh version of windows with a new FAT.
 Then I can transfer your files back over to your new Windows installation.
 I can backup any user created files (photos, documents, music, videos, etc) but not your programs – I would need the software and licensing information or serial numbers to reload your software.

 External hard drives are susceptible to physical and logical issues as well, but they also have a potential problem that doesn’t exist in internal hard drives.
 External drives are really just an internal hard drive in a fancy enclosure so you can connect them with a cable and move them around from place to place.
 The enclosure has its own power supply and data connector and sometimes these die or break after dropping the drive.
 In that case, the hard drive itself may work perfectly and the enclosure itself may be the issue.

-With all ways your hard drive can fail, this is a good time to remind you, please keep an updated backup of your files.
+With all the different ways your hard drive can fail, this is a good time to remind you to always keep an updated backup of your files.
 Spending $100 on an external hard drive or a cloud backup service can save $1000 in data recovery fees, so backup, backup and then backup again.